Elections

 Amy Morton received about 57% of the vote in the Post 7 race and won out over challenger Kerry Hatcher.

-The newcomer will succeed her husband and former board president, Daryl Morton.
+The newcomer will succeed her husband and board president, Daryl Morton.
 While looking at early results, Amy Morton noted that she led in most precincts across Bibb County.
 She said the outcome reflects broad support for a community‑driven vision of “excellent schools,” not just adequate ones.

 Because the school board at-large seat serves the entire county, Morton said her campaign was deliberate in reaching voters in every neighborhood, rather than concentrating on any single part of the district.